800226amit/docsify/README.md

 ## Step-7

-> Here provide some command you copy and pest one by one
+> Here are some commands to copy and paste one by one.

 ![image](image/commandinterphais.png)